GaM1ngN0tDev/NoiosoOS/README.md

 ## 🤝 How to Contribute & Support

-Because I currently **lack the high-powered machine required to compile full Android ROM builds**, help from the open-source community is highly appreciated!
+Because I currently **lack the high-powered machine and space of disk required to compile full Android ROM builds**, help from the open-source community is highly appreciated!

 If you are an Android developer, ROM maintainer, or designer, you can help by:
 1. Contributing to the standalone application repositories (like `NoiosoHome`).